Last Updated on January 26, 2023

 - You never need to visit a gas station.
 Who likes pumping gas?

 - Money savings.
 Depending on how much you spend on gas each year, the savings can be significant.
 If you’re driving the average of 13,000 miles in a car that gets 30 miles per gallon and paying somewhere in the neighborhood of $3 per gallon, that’s over $1200 per year in gas.
 Yes, in an electric car you’ll pay for electricity, but the EPA estimates the average savings to be about half.
-It varies somewhat state to state; this calculator can give you a more exact number.
+It varies somewhat state to state.
 Multiply by 10 years, and you’ve saved upwards of $6,000 on fuel in addition to reduced maintenance costs.

 You could go either way here, making sure to keep charge on your plug-in hybrid so you never need to switch to gas, or go a long time between charges with an electric car.
 The electric car may be the smarter option, with more attractive rebates and greater efficiency.